grafioschtrader/grafioschtrader/README.md

 ## Test Drive GT
 * At the user [manual](//hugograf.github.io/grafioschtrader/de/intro/) and a [YouTube channel](//www.youtube.com/channel/UCpogJM4KxrZGOyPoQx1xVKQ) in German language which are in progress.
-* [GT in action](//www.grafioschtrader.info/grafioschtrader) with a following demo account or create your own account.
+* [GT in action](//www.grafioschtrader.info/grafioschtrader) with a following demo accounts or create your own account.

 | E-Mail  | Password |
 | ------------- | ------------- |